redpanda-data/redpanda/docs/www/scala-example.md

 With Redpanda you can get up and running with streaming quickly and be fully compatible with the [Kafka ecosystem](https://cwiki.apache.org/confluence/display/KAFKA/Ecosystem).

-This tutorial shows in 15 minutes or less how you can build a Scala Kafka Streams Application and run it in Red Panda.
+This tutorial shows in 15 minutes or less how you can build a Scala Kafka Application and run it in Red Panda.

 ## Get your cluster ready